-Nasal bony fractures are the most common type of facial bone fractures, representing 40 to 50 percent of cases.
-Nasal fractures are commonly associated with physical assault, falls, sports injuries, and traffic accidents.
-Bony nasal trauma may occur as an isolated injury or in combination with other soft tissue and facial bony injuries.
-This activity describes the pathophysiology of a nasal fracture and highlights the role of the interprofessional team in the management of bony fractures.
+Nasal bone fractures represent the most common facial bone fractures, accounting for 40 to 50 percent of cases.
+Nasal fractures are generally associated with physical assault, falls, sports injuries, and traffic accidents.
+Bony nasal trauma may occur as an isolated injury or in combination with other soft tissue and bony facial injuries.
+This activity describes the pathophysiology of nasal fractures and highlights the role of the interprofessional team in the management of those injuries.

 Summarize the causes of nasal fractures.

 Review the roles that interprofessional team members play to improve outcomes for patients with nasal fractures.

 Nasal bone fractures are the most common type of facial fracture, representing 40% to 50% of cases.
 Nasal fractures are most typically associated with physical altercations, falls, sports injuries, and motor vehicle accidents.
 Bony nasal trauma may present as an isolated injury or occur in combination with other soft tissue and bony facial injuries.
 Nasal fractures are twice as common in males as females.
 The protrusion of the nasal bones out of the facial plane and the structure's central location within the face predisposes the nose to injury.
 Although isolated nasal fractures are the most common facial fractures, they may be associated with fractures of the zygomatic-orbital-maxillary complex and fractures of the skull base; the astute clinician will bear this fact in mind when assessing a patient.